igorw/weblog/_posts/2014-11-29-stack-machines-io.md

 $ops = explode(' ', $code);
 ~~~

 Quite a lot of instructions are needed.
 One output instruction per character.
 But it works!

-It ouputs "hello, world"!
+It ouputs: <em>"hello, world"</em>!

 ## Input